All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can You Combine These Peptides?

-Many practitioners successfully combine peptides for synergistic effects, though this requires careful medical supervision.
-Popular combinations include NAD+ with CJC-1295/Ipamorelin for comprehensive cellular and hormonal optimization, or BPC-157 with Thymosin Alpha-1 for patients with both inflammatory and immune components to their fatigue.
+Many practitioners successfully combine peptides for combined effects, though this requires careful medical supervision.
+Popular combinations include NAD+ with CJC-1295/Ipamorelin for thorough cellular and hormonal improvement, or BPC-157 with Thymosin Alpha-1 for patients with both inflammatory and immune components to their fatigue.

 Stacking protocols typically introduce one peptide at a time to assess individual responses before adding additional compounds.
 Common safety considerations include monitoring for cumulative side effects, adjusting dosing schedules to prevent interference, and ensuring adequate recovery periods between intensive treatment cycles.
 Never attempt peptide combinations without professional medical guidance.